 Engineering Expert Witness Services

 O’Donnell Consulting provides expert witness services, litigation support, and forensic engineering – investigating structural failures, construction matters, industrial accidents, fire/explosions and product liability issues.
-We have investigated accidents involving a range of equipment including industrial, transportation, and energy applications.
+We have investigated accidents involving a range of equipment including chemical, industrial, construction, electrical, transportation, and energy applications.

 We have supported legal firms in State, Federal & International Courts (on both Plaintiff and Defendant cases) as well as insurance companies – from simple to complex technical issues.